 - 3. Send u2fAuthenticateRequest to the authenticator. - If the authenticator response message contains the status code SW_COMMAND_NOT_ALLOWED, U2F is disabled at this time.
 Abandon this operation.
-The platform SHOULD retry using CTAP2. - Map the U2F authentication response message (see the "Authentication Response Message: Success" section of [U2FRawMsgs]) to a CTAP2 authenticatorGetAssertion response message: - Generate authenticatorData from the U2F authentication response message received from the authenticator: - Copy bits 0 (the UP bit) and bit 1 from the CTAP2/U2F response user presence byte to bits 0 and 1 of the CTAP2 flags, respectively.
+The platform SHOULD retry using CTAP2. - Map the U2F authentication response message (see the "Authentication Response Message: Success' section of [U2FRawMsgs]) to a CTAP2 authenticatorGetAssertion response message: - Generate authenticatorData from the U2F authentication response message received from the authenticator: - Copy bits 0 (the UP bit) and bit 1 from the CTAP2/U2F response user presence byte to bits 0 and 1 of the CTAP2 flags, respectively.
 Set all other bits of flags to zero.
 Note: bit zero is the least significant bit.
 See also Authenticator Data section of [WebAuthn]. - Let signCount be a 4-byte unsigned integer initialized with CTAP1/U2F response counter field. - Let authenticatorData is a byte string of following structure:

-Description Value SHA-256 hash of the rp.id .
+Length (in bytes) Description Value 32 SHA-256 hash of the rp.id.
 Initialized with rpIdHash bytes.
-Flags Initialized with flags' value.
-Signature counter (signCount) Initialized with signCount bytes.
-SHA-256 hash of the rp.id .
-Flags Signature counter
+1 Flags Initialized with flags' value.
+4 Signature counter (signCount) Initialized with signCount bytes.

-- Let authenticatorGetAssertionResponse be a CBOR map with the following keys whose values are as follows: - Set 0x01 with the credential from allowList that whose response succeeded. - Set 0x02 with authenticatorData bytes. - Set 0x03 with signature field from CTAP1/U2F authentication response message.
-Note: An ASN.1encoded ECDSA signature value ranges over 8-72 bytes in length.
+Let authenticatorGetAssertionResponse be a CBOR map with the following keys whose values are as follows:

+- Set 0x01 with the credential from allowList that whose response succeeded. - Set 0x02 with authenticatorData bytes. - Set 0x03 with signature field from CTAP1/U2F authentication response message.
+Note: An ASN.1-encoded ECDSA signature value ranges over 8-72 bytes in length.
 [U2FRawMsgs] incorrectly states a different length range.